lupyuen/lupyuen.github.io/src/romfs.md

 _Why so complicated?_

-That's because TCC [won't load the RISC-V Registers correctly](https://lupyuen.github.io/articles/tcc#appendix-nuttx-system-call).
+That's because TCC [__won't load the RISC-V Registers correctly__](https://lupyuen.github.io/articles/tcc#appendix-nuttx-system-call).
 Thus we load the registers ourselves.

 _Why not simply copy A0 to A2 minus the hokey pokey?_